ctf2009/ci-cd-jenkins-k8s-openshift/kubernetes/README.md

 # Kubernetes

-The purpose of this Readme is to document the process of running the sample application in Kubernetes
+The aim of this project is to show how to use Kubernetes through a series of examples which use a sample application to demonstrate behaviour

+The examples should work on any Kubernetes cluster.
+There are many ways to get a simple cluster up and running including:

-I am using a simple Kubernetes cluster that can be enabled via Docker Desktop.
-This provides a single node Kubernetes cluster that can be used to run the examples.
+- Docker for Desktop included a single node Kubernetes cluster that can be enables
+- Minikube
+- K3s

 ## Kubernetes Dashboard